brngates98/SimpleMDM-Prometheus-Exporter/README.md

     pip install -r requirements.txt
     ```

 3. Replace the placeholder `API_KEY` with your actual SimpleMDM API key in the script.
+This has been updated to support Environment Variables:
+export API_KEY=your_api_key_here

 ## Usage